Introduction

 How It Is Used

-Licorice root is available in various forms:
+Licorice root comes in different forms:

-- Dried and powdered forms
+- Dried and powdered

 - Capsules